 If you are interested in getting a private investigator license in the state of Missouri, you’ll need to work directly with the state licensing authority.
-Private Investigator licensing in the state of Missouri is handled by the Missouri Division of Professional Registration Board of Private Investigator Examiners.
-Below is the contact information for the Missouri Division of Professional Registration Board of Investigator Examiners:
+The Missouri Division of Professional Registration Board of Private Investigator Examiners handles Private Investigator licensing in Missouri.
+Below is the contact information:

 Licensing Authority Contact Information